pzompa/Rock-Paper-Scissor-Game/README.md

 ---
 ## Features to be implemented
 * User data storage for returning Visitor.
-* To store Top ten player scores.
+* To store Top player scores.

 ---
 ## Testing